 Hello my readers!

-ICYMI – I have a rare syndrome that is called CAPOS.
-Which has five distinctive parts: CEREBELLAR ATAXIA, AREFLEXIA, PES CAVUS, OPTIC ATROPHY, and SENSORINEURAL HEARING LOSS.
+To refresh your memory; I have a rare syndrome that is called CAPOS; Which has five distinctive parts: Cerebellar ataxia, Areflexia, Pes cavus, Optic atrophy and Sensorineural hearing loss.

 That is quite a lot; a full deck, an overflowing cup of coffee, a challenge that is challenging me, and everyone I love, everyday.